constantineshovel/SUBSTR8/README.md

 - Designed for spatial analysis and geospatial workflows
 - Compatible with external tools and software
 - Scalable and adaptable to different environments
 - Supports custom pipelines and user-defined applications

+## Modules

+- launcher.py
+- GUI.py
+- file_manager.py
+- dictionaries.py
+- plotter.py
+- about.py

 ## Use cases